Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authentication/authentication-api/_index.md

 to create a new JWT token that can be used for all org apis in Apps and platform.

 During the verification process of the Maskinporten JWT token the scope and org is verified.

+During this process the Maskinporten token is exchanged to a Altinn token containing information about the authenticated org.
+This increases performance since org information does not need to be looked up for each request and the different apps and platform components would not need to know about all the different ID-providers supported by Altinn.

 The below sequence diagram show how this will happen: